 Read our full Garmin Forerunner 245 Music review.

-Read our full Garmin Forerunner 945 review.
+Read the full Garmin Forerunner 945 LTE review.

 Weighing between 29g and 36 g (depending on the choice of silicone or nylon band), the Coros Pace 2 is one of the lightest running watches on the market.
 The watch still has plenty to offer, with a long-lasting battery, a custom “night mode” that makes it easier to see the display during workouts after sunset, and a dedicated Track Run mode designed to eliminate GPS idiosyncrasies from track workouts.